Tracking Patches for Open Source Software Vulnerabilities: Our Approach

-Then, \tool uses the CVE identifier and extracted issue and advisory identifiers as the key to search for commits by REST API \cite{github-api-1} provided by GitHub.
-This API returns up to 1,000 results for a search.
-To reduce noise, for each returned commit, \tool checks whether its owner and repository name matches the vendor and product name of any CPE of the CVE.
-CPE is a structured naming scheme for affected software of the CVE, which can be parsed from the JSON file from NVD.
-Here we follow Dong et al.'s matching criterion \cite{dong2019towards} to have the flexibility to handle the slightly different format of the same software name; i.e., two \congyingEdit{software} names are regarded as a match if the number of matched words is not less than the number of unmatched words.
-Besides, \tool also checks whether the commit changes non-test source code files.
+Then, \tool uses the CVE identifier and extracted issue and advisory identifiers as the key to search for commits by REST~API~\cite{github-api-1} provided by GitHub.
+This API returns up to 1,000 results~for~a~search.
+To reduce noise, for each returned commit, \tool~checks~whether its owner and repository name matches the vendor and product~name of any CPE of the CVE.
+CPE is a structured naming scheme~for~affected software of the CVE, which can be parsed from the JSON~file from NVD.
+Here we follow Dong et al.'s matching criterion~\cite{dong2019towards}~to~have the flexibility to handle the slightly different format of the same~software name; i.e., two \congyingEdit{software} names are regarded as a match if the number~of matched words is not less than the number of unmatched words.~Besides, \tool also checks whether the commit changes non-test source code files.
 If both checks are passed, \tool adds it as a child node of the advisory source node of GitHub.

-\begin{exmp} For CVE-2017-11428, \tool fails to extract any issue or advisory identifier.
-Thus, it uses the CVE identifier to search for GitHub commits.
-A returned commit is ruby-saml@048a54, and its owner and repository name is ``onelogin'' and ``ruby-saml''.
-As the vendor and product name in the CPE of this CVE is ``onelogin'' and ``ruby-saml'', a complete match is achieved.
-As this commit is already included in our reference network, \tool connects it as a child node of the new advisory source node of GitHub, as shown in Fig. \ref{fig:example}.
-There is no other matched commit from the search results. \end{exmp}
+\begin{exmp} For CVE-2017-11428, \tool fails to extract~any issue or advisory identifier.
+Thus, it uses the CVE identifier~to~search for GitHub commits.
+The matched commit is ruby-saml@048a54,~and its owner and repository name is ``onelogin'' and ``ruby-saml''.~As~the vendor and product name in the CPE of this CVE is ``onelogin'' and ``ruby-saml'', a complete match is achieved.
+As this commit is already included in our reference network, \tool connects it as a child node of the new advisory source node of GitHub, as shown in Fig.~\ref{fig:example}. \end{exmp}